rackerlabs/docs-developer-blog/_posts/2018-11-12-load-testing-oracle-databases.md

 ### Introduction

-Sometimes functional and regression testing is not sufficient for validating new code changes, especially when you are trying to make a bulk of code changes, or doing a database or application upgrade or changing any hardware.
+Sometimes functional and regression testing is not sufficient for validating new code changes, especially when you are trying to make bulk code changes, doing a database or application upgrade, or changing any hardware.
 It makes sense to simulate the production load on the test environment to see how it behaves under various load conditions.

-You might also perform a load test when a particular product is going live or a new country localization is being implemented in case of an e-business suite.
+You might also perform a load test when a particular product is going live, or a new country localization is being implemented, in the case of an e-business suite.

 There are four main phases in a load testing exercise:

 1) Preparation
 2) Simulation
-3) Capture Metrics
+3) Capture metrics
 4) Analysis

 The following sections explore each phase in detail.